davidffouad/davidffouad/README.md

 - 👋 Hi, I’m @davidffouad
 - 👀 I’m interested in embedded systems
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Embedded Systems Projects
-- 📫 How to reach me ...
+- 📫 How to reach me eng.davidfarid@gmail.com

 https://www.linkedin.com/in/david-farid-3a18a56b/